 - EE699 Project—an opportunity to conduct a research/design project with professional administration, communication, and management, based on an original idea or in collaboration with a research group or industrial partner.

-- EE608 Data modelling and analysis introduces a range of modelling and analysis techniques for extracting information from data.
+- EE608 Data Modelling and Analysis introduces a range of modelling and analysis techniques for extracting information from data.

-focuses on constrained and unconstrained optimization.
+- EE616 Optimization Theory focuses on constrained and unconstrained optimization.

 Specialist/elective modules focusing on wireless communications

-- EE625 Wireless communication systems introduces the principal concepts of wireless communications and their current application to mobile communications and healthcare devices.
+- EE625 Wireless Communication Systems introduces the principal concepts of wireless communications and their current application to mobile communications and healthcare devices.

 Specialist/elective modules focusing on embedded systems

-- EE611 Medical instrumentation introduces the sensors, signal conditioning, signal processing, and output systems used in medical instrumentation components and systems.
+- EE611 Medical Instrumentation introduces the sensors, signal conditioning, signal processing, and output systems used in medical instrumentation components and systems.

-- CS680 Computer vision introduces the problems, techniques, and algorithms for computer and machine vision including image formation, image processing and filtering, and selected topics in image analysis.
+- CS680 Computer Vision introduces the problems, techniques, and algorithms for computer and machine vision including image formation, image processing and filtering, and selected topics in image analysis.

 Note 1: The Computer vision and Advanced real time embedded systems modules are only available to students who satisfy the programming prerequisites.